 We all probably know what ammonia smells like due to ammonia-based cleaners.
 Sources of ammonia include household cleaners, animal feces, fertilizers, wood fires and fuels.
 Low levels of ammonia in the home aren’t problematic but increased exposure leads to nausea and headaches.
 People with allergies and asthma are particularly sensitive to ammonia in the air.

-10 Plants That Help Clean Air
+10 House Plants That Help Purify Air

 1. Snake plant (Sansevieria trifasciata)

 Snake plant or mother-in-law’s tongue (really, could they have thought of a better nickname?) is a very popular house plant that also can be used outdoors in areas without direct sunlight.
 It’s native to West Africa and, with its upright leaves, has a lot of architectural interest.
 This makes it a popular choice for contemporary homes and I can vouch for house low-maintenance it is since I personally have it in several rooms.
 The snake plant is a very effective indoor air cleaner against formaldehyde, benzene, trichloroethylene, xylene, and toluene.

 2. Peace lily (spathiphyllum ‘Mauna Loa’)

 Peace lily helps clean the air of all the offending chemicals listed above.
 In addition, it helps get rid of acetone, a chemical released by electronics and certain cleaners.
 Peace lilies require shade and frequent watering.
 Keep dust of the leaves as well.

 Indirect light and moderate, Southern California warmth keep Boston ferns happy.
 They’re easy to find, inexpensive and can take some neglect.
 Boston ferns are some of the best filterers of formaldehyde, though they also clean small amounts of xylene and toulene.